 A Guide for Restart

-During the coronavirus-related (COVID-19) ordered school-building closure, the focus was on ensuring educators were provided with the resources and flexibility needed to apply for or renew their license, certificate or permit.
+During the coronavirus-related (COVID-19) ordered school-building closure, the Office of Educator Licensure focused on ensuring educators were provided with the resources and flexibility needed to apply for or renew their license, certificate or permit.
 Now, as districts begin to plan for reopening, the information on this webpage is intended to help educators understand the licensure flexibility provided for the 2020-2021 school year to support educators as they apply for or renew their license, certificate or permit.

 The ongoing coronavirus health crisis has not disrupted the ability of the Ohio Department of Education to receive and process applications and renewals for licensure.
 The Office of Educator Licensure currently is processing applications within five to seven business days and is ready to assist educators, schools and districts with their licensure-related inquiries and needs.

 FLEXIBILITY FOR CURRENT EDUCATORS WHOSE LICENSES WERE PREVIOUSLY SET TO EXPIRE JULY 1, 2020